Stellarator island divertor shape optimization for reduced peak heat fluxes: Results

 The optimizer does not exactly recreate the cost function landscape in Fig.~\ref{fig:cost_function_landscape}, but there is no need to.
 The power in the optimization is to rapidly identify good regions of parameter space that should be further explored, either by further optimizations with a smaller domain, or more focused parameter grid scans.
-In the limit of many iterations, it is expected that the Bayesian optimizer would accurately recreate the cost function.

 A concept useful in optimization is the Pareto frontier.
 The Pareto frontier represents the trade-off between constraints in an optimization problem.
 In our case, the trade off is the minimization of peak heat flux and ensuring that the plasma does not hit the end-plates.
 We vary the weight ratio of the two terms in the cost function, $W_2/W_1$, and run an optimization with the cost function given by Eqn.~\ref{eqn:cost_func} with the new weight ratio.
 We ran 100 optimizations with logarithmically spaced weight ratios from $10^{-2}$ to $10^2$.
 The resulting Pareto frontier formed by the lowest cost divertors in each case is shown in Fig.~\ref{fig:pareto_frontier}.
-Solutions along this Pareto frontier represent the best possible trade-off between $q_{\text{peak}}$ and end-plate hit \%.
-Fig.~\ref{fig:pareto_frontier} shows that to get to end-plate \%'s less than 5\%, $q_{\text{peak}}\gtrsim3~\text{MW}/\text{m}^2$.
+Solutions along this Pareto frontier represent the best possible trade-off between $q_{\text{peak}}$ and $P_\text{not-captured}$.
+Fig.~\ref{fig:pareto_frontier} shows that to get to a $P_\text{not-captured}$ less than 5\%, $q_{\text{peak}}\gtrsim3~\text{MW}/\text{m}^2$.